New Mexico Targets Takata, Auto Makers Over Faulty Air Bags

 A message seeking comment was left early Friday with spokesmen for Takata.

-Aside from targeting the air bag manufacturer, New Mexico's case also spreads the blame to numerous automobile makers that used the faulty bags in their vehicles.
+Aside from targeting the air bag manufacturer, New Mexico's case also spreads the blame to numerous automakers that used the faulty bags in their vehicles.
 The complaint lists dozens of models that include some of the most popular vehicles in the U.S.

 The state is seeking civil penalties for each defective air bag that entered the New Mexico market and penalties for each day the manufacturers misrepresented the safety of their products.
 State prosecutors also are demanding a jury trial.